Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/dog-ear-cleaning-step-by-step-safe-method.md

 ### Treatment products (veterinary guidance required)

 **Recommended product**: **Zymox Otic Pet Ear Treatment** ($19.99) - This enzymatic solution treats bacterial and yeast infections without antibiotics.
-However, use only under veterinary direction—improper treatment of serious infections delay necessary care.
+However, use only under veterinary directionimproper treatment of serious infections delay necessary care.

 ## What never to use